sja-thedude/sja-thedude/README.md

   - Advanced Diploma in Web Development with distinction!
   - Advanced Diploma in Web Design with distinction!
   - Master in Computer Application with GPA 3.84/4 !
+  You can view my<a href="https://sja-portfolio.netlify.app/"> Portfolio </a>for entire information and also for the projects I build!
   You can view my<a href="https://sjathedude.wordpress.com"> Portfolio </a>for entire information and also for the projects I build!
 &nbsp;
 ## Hobbies